 Web Application Firewall (WAF)

-The Web Application Firewall (Mod Security) offers the option of checking individual parts or the entire GET and POST request for possible attacks.
-Depending on the setting, the WAF can be used for either NGINX or Apache.
+The Web Application Firewall (Mod Security) allows you to scan individual parts or the entire GET and POST request for potential attacks.
+Depending on the settings, the WAF can be used with either NGINX or Apache.

-First log in to the Plesk Control Panel and navigate to the menu item Tools & Settings → Web Application Firewall (ModSecurity).
-Change the setting here to the value Detection only or On to activate the WAF.
+First, log in to the Plesk Control Panel and navigate to the menu item Tools & Settings → Web Application Firewall (ModSecurity).
+Here, change the setting to Detection Only or On to enable the WAF.

-Off Incoming HTTP requests and associated responses are not checked.
+Off Incoming HTTP requests and their corresponding responses are not checked.

-Detection only Each incoming HTTP request and the associated response are compared with a rule set.
+Detection Only Each incoming HTTP request and its corresponding response are compared against a set of rules.
 If this check is successful, the HTTP request is forwarded to the website content.
 If the check fails, the event is logged and ModSecurity takes no further action.
-Other services such as Fail2Ban can still perform their own actions for HTTP requests that have failed the check.
+Other services, such as Fail2Ban, can still perform their own actions on HTTP requests that failed the check.

-On Each incoming HTTP request and the corresponding response are compared with a rule set.
+Enable Each incoming HTTP request and its corresponding response are compared against a rule set.
 If this check is successful, the HTTP request is forwarded to the website content.
-If the check fails, the event is logged, a notification is sent and an HTTP response with an error code is returned.
+If the check fails, the event is logged, a notification is sent, and an HTTP response with an error code is returned.

-First log in to the Plesk Control Panel and navigate to the menu item Tools & Settings → Web Application Firewall (ModSecurity).
-Change the setting here to the value Off to completely deactivate the WAF.
+First, log in to the Plesk Control Panel and navigate to the menu item Tools & Settings → Web Application Firewall (ModSecurity).
+Here, change the setting to Off to completely disable the WAF.

-Deactivating the Web Application Firewall represents a potential security risk and should only be used for test purposes.
+Disabling the Web Application Firewall poses a potential security risk and should only be done for testing purposes.

 Troubleshooting

 The ModSecurity audit log file is the most useful source of information in the system.
-As soon as ModSecurity detects that an event occurs, it generates an entry in the audit log file.
+As soon as ModSecurity detects an event, it generates an entry in the audit log file.

 Example log entry for the URL https://www.creoline.de/.env